 Here are seven steps to thinking big:

 - Imagine the possibilities.
 Give yourself permission to dream.
 I remember doing this when I was writing my first book.
 I imagined what it would be like to be a bestselling author.
-I thought about what it would be like to see my book on the New York Times best sellers list.
+I thought about what it would be like to see my book on the New York Times bestsellers list.
+I’ve done this for every book I’ve written.

 - Write down your dream.
 This is the act that transforms a dream into a goal.
 Amazing things happen when you commit something to writing.
-I don’t fully understand how it works, but I have experienced it first-hand again and again.
-The phenomenon is explained in a very compelling book by Henriette Klauser called Write It Down, Make It Happen.
+I’ve written about that here.
+Writing down your goals forces you to clarify what you want, motivates you to take action, helps you overcome resistance, and gives you a way to objectively measure your success.
+I have experienced it first-hand again and again.

 - Connect with what is at stake.
 This is your rationale.
 Unfortunately, it is a crucial step that people often omit.
 Before you can find your way, you must discover your why.
 Why is this goal important to you?
 What will achieving it make possible?
 What is at stake if you don’t?
 What will you lose?
 Your rationale provides the intellectual and emotional power to keep going when the path becomes difficult (which it will).

 - Outline what would have to be true.
-Rather than merely asking how to get from where you are to where you want to go (strategy), I like asking what would have to be true for my dream to become a reality.
-For example, when I set a goal of hitting the best sellers list, I realized that I would have to write a compelling book, become its chief spokesperson, get major media exposure, etc. I started with the dream and worked backwards.
+Rather than merely asking how to get from where you are to where you want to go, I like asking what would have to be true for my dream to become a reality.
+For example, when I set a goal of hitting the bestsellers list, I realized that I would have to write a compelling book, become its chief spokesperson, get major media exposure, and so on.
+I started with the dream and worked backwards.
+It’s the same for any goal.

 - Decide what you can do to affect the outcome.
 This is where you transition from the big picture to daily actions.
 This is where people often get derailed.
 They can’t see all the steps that will take them to their goal.
 So rather than doing something, they do nothing.
 You will never see the full path.
 The important thing is to do the next right thing.
 What can you do today to move you toward your dream?